 “We spend so much of our time taking on responsibility for everything and everyone as Black women,” my roommate bemoaned in one of our mid-day chats.
 “And after living through a pandemic that’s lasted for 10,000 years, I’m just tired.
 I don’t have the capacity to be the strongest person in my group or the one always looking after somebody else.
 It’s not even that I’m specifically choosing softness.
 I’m just choosing myself.”

 It’s so important to choose ourselves, even when we’re in a partnership.
 “I’m not interested in being with anyone who is only attracted to me for my ability to handle a lot,” my sister said during a recent phone call.
-“It used to be a badge of honour for me, but I’m now rejecting that tough outer shell that had me carrying the weight of the world on my shoulders.”
+“It used to be a badge of honor for me, but I’m now rejecting that tough outer shell that had me carrying the weight of the world on my shoulders.”

 My aha moment stemmed from a casual question that my therapist posed mid-session about why my primary love language is acts of service.
 I’d always thought that being independent was just my nature, but was it possible that the quality was a trauma response to the turmoils of life that I had turned into a personality trait?
 What if the real appeal of being served was just my inner child trying to make up for lost time?

 Knowing that so much of this deep desire to be taken care of (and my subsequent rebellion of it) stems from the way I was raised, I recently made the big girl decision to ask my parents to treat me, their 29-year-old daughter, more like, well, their baby instead of their hassle-free child.
 The lead-up to the request was marked by anxiety — I never want my mom and dad to feel like they didn’t do their very best raising me — but the conversation ended positively, and the result was life-changing for me because it showed me what was possible for the rest of my relationships.
 My parents and I are so much closer now because I dared to drop the burden of hypercompetence.
 I’m a grown woman, but I’m also somebody’s baby, and now I get to experience the joy of that duality.
 If I need help, I can ask for it.
 If I need more affection, I can get it.
 If I need anything, it can be mine.
-All it took was realising that I was someone worth a little more care.
+All it took was realizing that I was someone worth a little more care.

 After playing tough your whole life, you don’t just wake up soft; you have to choose it, every single day.
 Allowing yourself to be complimented, catered to, and cared for.
 Letting people’s actions speak for themselves and acting accordingly when they do (or don’t).
 Hoping for the best because you know that you deserve it.

 I know I’m not the only one who feels this way.
-Black women all over the world are making the active shift to a softer life, realising that we are precious beings and should be cherished as such.
+Black women all over the world are making the active shift to a softer life, realizing that we are precious beings and should be cherished as such.
 It’s not an overnight transformation, either; letting go of the beliefs that dictated our every move is a process that can take years.
-But as a community, we’re consciously shedding the armour that protected us while simultaneously weighing us down.
+But as a community, we’re consciously shedding the armor that protected us while simultaneously weighing us down.
 Ironically, being this soft doesn’t make us weak.
 As it turns out, it’s really the key to unlocking a peace that we once thought was impossible to achieve.

 Last New Year’s Eve, I promised that 2022 would officially mark the start of my “baby girl era.”
-That vow, thoughtfully scrawled in the personal letter that my mom makes every member of our family write every Christmas holiday, detailed plans of softness in all aspects of my life to make up for the past 29 years.
+That vow, thoughtfully scrawled in the personal letter that my mom makes every member of our family write every holiday, detailed plans of softness in all aspects of my life to make up for the past 29 years.
 The hardness that I saw as essential for me to survive in this world had eaten away at my very soul, but the first step of living the life that you want is understanding that you don’t have to be God’s strongest soldier to make it happen.
 It took years, but I now get that ease is my human right.
 And I’m going to keep asking for it from the people around me.